 Another biomarker associated with inflammation is lactoferrin.
-Lactoferrin is thought to promote the healing process resulting from inflamed dry eyes and is used to assess the lacrimal glands (Willcox et al., 2017).
-"Lactoferrin & Dry Eye Disease (DED): The measurement of ocular lactoferrin, as a biomarker, has long been established and accepted as the "medical standard" in assessing the secretory function of the lacrimal gland.
+Lactoferrin is thought to promote the healing process resulting from inflamed dry eyes and is used to assess the lacrimal glands.3 "Lactoferrin & Dry Eye Disease (DED): The measurement of ocular lactoferrin, as a biomarker, has long been established and accepted as the "medical standard" in assessing the secretory function of the lacrimal gland.
 Low lactoferrin levels directly correlate to aqueous deficiency.
-Normal lactoferrin levels indicate normal lacrimal gland function" (AXIM, 2021).
-The AXIM Eye Lactoferrin test has a specificity of 98%, and a sensitivity of 83%.
-A High Lf: > 1.0 mg/ml and a Low Lf: < 0.8 mg/ml (AXIM, 2021).
+Normal lactoferrin levels indicate normal lacrimal gland function."20 The AXIM Eye Lactoferrin test has a specificity of 98%, and a sensitivity of 83%.
+A High Lf: > 1.0 mg/ml and a Low Lf: < 0.8 mg/ml.20